Here’s my favorite blogs on Trading:

 ETF Database (China ETF) is where I look at when I am reviewing on which China ETF to invest in.
 You can also check on the other countries ETF as well.

-Sector SPDR is a great site where I want to analyse US Sector ETFs
+Sector SPDR is a great site where I want to analyse US Sector ETFs.
+This website gives a summary of the performance for each serctors in US market.

 Bloomberg Market Data is where I can check on the current P/E Ratio of the indexes to decide if it is overvalued (just clicked into each indexes).
 Historically, average P/E Ratio and its market are: